Last Updated on July 5, 2021 by Julia Wilson

-Monstera spp. is toxic to cats, the toxic principle is insoluble calcium oxalate crystals which are produced by specialised cells known as idioblasts and are a defensive mechanism against herbivory.
-Many plants contain calcium oxalate crystals which are arranged in bundles known as raphides.
-When a cat chews on the plant, needle-sharp needles penetrate the oropharynx causing acute pain and burning.
+Monstera spp. is toxic to cats, the toxic principle is insoluble calcium oxalate crystals which penetrate the oral mucosa causing acute pain and burning.
+Calcium oxalate crystals are produced by specialised cells known as idioblasts and are arranged in bundles known as raphides.
+They act as a defensive mechanism against herbivory.

 What is monstera?